vlzhr/nft-puzzle-standard/README.md

 # NFTp
 NFTp standard of NFT tokens suitable for Waves blockchain.
-Deployed to mainnet at 3P8LVqVKhTViMJau96KNir6FhHr4WnfoW57 and supported Puzzle Market.
+Deployed to mainnet at 3P8LVqVKhTViMJau96KNir6FhHr4WnfoW57 and by supported Puzzle Market.